cs329group/Project/README.md

 #Project
+## Scope
+Develop the web travel platform Expedia
+- Plan a work breakdown chart or PDM
+- Create communication plans with stakeholders
+- Analyze the project’s risk
+- Create UI mockups

 ## Team
-- Matt McKillip
-- Kyle Long
+- Kyle Long - Team Lead
+- Matt McKillip - Communication Lead
-- Mason Berhenke
+- Mason Berhenke - Web Master

 ##Assignments
 You can view assignments by looking at the corresponding markdown file on our repository.